maplibre/maplibre-rs/docs/src/rfc/0000-template.md

 [guide-level-explanation]: #guide-level-explanation

-Explain the proposal as if it was already included in the project and you were teaching it to another maplibre-rs user.
+Explain the proposal as if it was already included in the project, and you were teaching it to another maplibre-rs user.
 That generally means:

 - Introducing new named concepts.